-- 3.7.1 There are no new resources allocated to support this PSPO.
-However, it will provide existing staff in Foreshore and Community Safety Teams the support of legislation and the ability to issue Fixed Penalty Notice rather than the current ambiguous arrangements. - 3.7.2 The proposals are as follows:
+3.7.1 There are no new resources allocated to support this PSPO.
+However, it will provide existing staff in Foreshore and Community Safety Teams the support of legislation and the ability to issue Fixed Penalty Notice rather than the current ambiguous arrangements.

-- The use of PWC in the 'PWC Restricted Area' to be made subject to a Southend-on-Sea City Beach and Coastal Waters Code of Practice (COP).
+- 3.7.2 Essex Police's Marine Unit is supportive of the introduction of a PWC code of conduct and the supporting PSPO.
+Joint operations with their waterborne team and the Council's Foreshore will be deployed to support awareness and enforcement of the code of practice. - 3.7.2 The proposals are as follows: - The use of PWC in the 'PWC Restricted Area' to be made subject to a Southend-on-Sea City Beach and Coastal Waters Code of Practice (COP).
 This would bring the same restrictions that apply in the surrounding area managed by the Port of London Authority (PLA). - Prohibiting the launch and recovery of PWC in the PWC Restricted Area other than from designated launch sites, in accordance with the COP. - A complete ban on barbecues. - A complete ban on bonfires.